Create and Edit Drafting Data

 To modify a linear object, click an icon to:

 • Join lines - Using the Line Snap mode, pick the end or mid point of one line and then another line's end or mid point.
+A highlighted preview of the joined lines is shown when you hover over the second line.
 A segment is created between the points you pick.
+If the selected lines are touching at their endpoints, they are joined to form a single line.
+You can also close a shape using Join Lines to connect the start and end points of the same line.

 • Split a line - Pick anywhere along a line/segment to add a vertex, thereby splitting the line/segment at that location.